SS Pericles: Name

 In the 19th century Aberdeen Line named some of its sailing ships after classical Greek people and events.
 In the 20th century the company re-used some of these names on steamships.

 Pericles was a statesman, orator and general in Classical Athens in the fifth century BC.
 Aberdeen Line's previous Pericles was a three-masted iron-hulled sailing ship launched in 1877 in Aberdeen and sold to Norwegian owners in 1904.

 Building

-Harland and Wolff built Pericles on slipway number four of its North Yard in Belfast, launching her on 21 December 1907 and completing her on 4 June 1908.
+Harland & Wolff built Pericles on slipway number four of its North Yard in Belfast, launching her on 21 December 1907 and completing her on 4 June 1908.

 Pericles was 500.6 ft long, her beam was 62.3 ft and her depth 39.4 ft.
 She had a double bottom for the full length of her hull and eight watertight compartments to help keep her afloat in case her hull was breached.
 Her hull had bilge keels to improve stability.